2026 Onalaska School District Replacement Levy

 Music Enrichment: 100% funded by levy dollars, grants, and other local funding sources.
 Instructional staff, supplies and transportation.

-Buildings & Facilities: staff, building maintenance and upgrades, and insurance and utilities costs beyond what is funded in the school funding model
+Buildings & Facilities: Staff, building maintenance and upgrades, and insurance and utility costs beyond what is funded by the school funding model.

 How was this levy amount determined?